 Yes, but only if you have a license from the carrier you are attempting to boost coverage for.
 When you purchase a repeater from a local dealer, they will submit the paperwork for the license on your behalf.
 The device they provide also allows that provider access to the device to modify the settings if interference becomes an issue in the area.
 They are a little more expensive than the ones you find on ebay however you also won't need to worry about the $200k+ fine if your caught running one without the necessary licensing descried above.
 You can find more information about legal repeaters here and are available for all 3 Australian mobile networks.

 Unfortunately OzTowers does not have any more information on specific towers other than what is available on the site.
 If you really need more information then please contact your local representative for the provider you are seeking information for.
 Your local Telstra, Vodafone or Optus shop may be able to point you in the direction of your local representative.
+Sometimes you can find information on who to contact by searching for your specific tower here on OzTowers, then by selecting the "Rfnsa Link" button you will be taken to the Rfnsa site.
+Once there you can now hit the “Consultation” tab where you may find the relevant contact details.
+OzTowers has no further information to give.

 Although you can use this site to look for changes to mobile towers in your local area that may have caused TV reception issues, Please Note that there is no additional information OzTowers can offer other than the information available on the site.
 Complaints about TV reception related issues should be forwarded to AMCA, more information can be found here.